AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/unified-shell-overview.md

 **Adobe Settings**

 Click your profile icon to change your language or other Adobe-wide preferences.
-You can also make [!DNL Marketo Engage]-specific changes by clicking **My Settings**.

    ![](assets/unified-shell-overview-5.png)